TrustedComputingGroup/pandoc/guide.md

 ## Cross-References {#sec:cross-references}

 In general, sections, tables, figures, and equations can be referenced using the `@` symbol.
-These cross-references to not show up in the GitHub markdown, but will appear in the final document.
+These cross-references do not show up in the GitHub markdown, but will appear in the final document.

 ### Sections